 Once a union has been certified and has given notice to the employer, the employer has a duty to bargain with the union in good faith to reach a collective agreement.
-A number of statutory conditions must be met before employees

-66 An employee who is successful in challenging the employer's conduct may request to be reinstated in his or her employment, in addition to being awarded any lost wages" can lawfully strike or an employer can lawfully lock them out.
+A number of statutory conditions must be met before employees can lawfully strike or an employer can lawfully lock them out.
 Conciliation, arbitration and mediation are tools available to help employers and employees settle disputes.
-Labour disputes are adjudicated in Ontario by the Ontario Labour Relations Board, in Québec by the Commission des relations du travail and for federally regulated employees by the Canada Industrial Relations Board.
+Labour disputes are adjudicated in Ontario by the Ontario Labour Relations Board, in Québec by the Tribunal administratif du travail, and for federally regulated employees by the Canada Industrial Relations Board.
 These specialized tribunals also deal with issues relating to the organization of unions and their representation of employees, with a view to preventing unfair labour practices and encouraging good faith bargaining.